flatironinstitute/CryoLike/docs/source/usage/usage.rst

 files with an equal number of images each.

 Converted Images stacks are stored in a standard directory structure.
-Each stack has its own parameters file recording provenance and capture data, as well as description of grids.
+Each stack has its own parameters file; this file records provenance and capture data, as well as description of grids.
 A description of the file layout can be found at the :doc:`file structure documentation </usage/file_structure>`.